sripick/yokoso-web/README.md

 # yokoso-web

-Yokoso is a financial planning tool for providing transparent and unbiased information regarding financial institutions and their products.
+Yokoso is a financial planning tool and under development.
+Yokoso is designed to make people financially enable by providing them with unbiased and transparent information regarding financial institutions and their products

-# website
+# Website
 See our website at https://yokoso.in/